hexcat6/Crate-Game/README.md

 There are different type of crates:

-┏━┓ Basic Crate\n
+┏━┓ Basic Crate

 ┗━┛ The higher the colour teir the more points you get when you crunch it.

-┓┳┏ TNT Crate\n
+┓┳┏ TNT Crate

 ┛┻┗ On explosion it will destroy the crates around it or end the game if the player is holding it.
 The higher colour teir the crate is the bigger the explosion.

-┏┓┓ Heavy Crate\n
+┏┓┓ Heavy Crate

 ┗┗┛ This crate can't be picked up by the claw becuase it's too heavy.

-┗┳┛ Unbreakable Crate\n
+┗┳┛ Unbreakable Crate

 ┏┻┓ Can't be destroyed by a tnt crate.

 Aim of the Game